morhendos/casino-liga/docs/LEAGUE-ANALYTICS-FEATURES.md

 # League Analytics Features

-This document outlines the analytics and reporting features implemented in the Casino Liga application to provide insights into league performance, player statistics, and administrative reporting capabilities.
+This document outlines the analytics and reporting features implemented in the Padeliga application to provide insights into league performance, player statistics, and administrative reporting capabilities.

 ## 1. League Statistics Dashboard